 Regional consultant for Latin America, Abby Torgeson.
 Missionary to Germany, Joshua Weiger.
 Missionaries to Japan, Christy and Terence Van Dam.
 Pastors to the Middle East, Ken and Keli Oldham.
 Matt Anderson, pastor of the thriving desert oasis in Scottsdale, Arizona, McDowell Mountain Community Church.
 Besides their Lord and Savior Jesus Christ, each one of these has something unique in common: Riverchase Community Church.
 To one degree or another, these and numerous other Christ-centered leaders were formed and/or launched into ministry from this modest-sized Church of God congregation in Birmingham, Alabama.
 Considering the church’s heart for missions and intentional discipleship strategies, it’s no wonder that they can’t hang on to their brightest and best.
 But, they wouldn’t want to.
 Continue reading

-Posted in All Church of God, Global Strategy, Southeast
+Posted in All Church of God, Give Life, Global Strategy, Southeast